Plan your day out In Bury St Edmunds

 You'll find lots more interesting independent establishments along this lengthy thoroughfare.
 It's the perfect place to browse for unusual gifts or stylish housewares.

 Get some intense retail therapy in this destination shopping experience with a great selection of stores, dining and entertainment.
-Arc Bury St Edmunds is home to over 30 major brands, from Accessorize and Animal to Waterstone's and Wagamama.
+Arc Bury St Edmunds is home to over 30 major brands, from Accessorize to Waterstone's and Wagamama.

 Dating back to the Norman era, Bury St Edmunds' traditional street market fills most of the Cornhill and Buttermarket on Wednesdays and Saturdays.
 Browse for bargains amongst over 80 stalls, selling everything from fruit, veg and flowers to shoes and household goods.